When I wake on my sixteenth birthday the Pope is standing over my bed. He’s staring at me and he doesn’t look away.

 The leaves sway in the breeze, the great green bow unraveling.
 The present is opening.

 He says I inherited it: “Kalnienk Vision,” the Pope calls it.

 I call him the Pope because when I was small and just learning to talk, he tickled my toes and said, “Pop!
 Say Pop!”
 Instead of Pop, I said Pope and it stuck.

 “Kalnienk Vision,” the Pope says that morning of my birthday.
 He’s refilling my glass then his.
 It’s early in the day.
-The Bay at Island Cove smells sharp with brine, the earth beneath us still cool from the night before.
+The bay smells sharp with brine, the earth beneath us still cool from the night before.
 I can feel him looking at me.
 He sits back like he does, straight against the spine of our tree, back inside himself where he knows more than I know and he’s preparing to tell me.
 His eyes lock on me.
 Without looking I know one of his fingers to be stirring circles inside his glass.